RapTho/telegramBot/Node-RED/Complete flow/README.md

 ```
 The variable REPLACE_WITH_YOUR_APIKEY in the URL has to be replaced with your individual API key that you receive after registering at [opencagedata.com](https://opencagedata.com/)

-The function node right before the "http get request node" carries the code shown above.
+The function node right before the [HTTP request node](https://cookbook.nodered.org/http/simple-get-request) carries the code shown above.

 ## Hints
-- Make sure you have all required IBM Cloud services and node modules.
-Check them [here](https://github.com/RapTho/telegramBot/blob/master/README.md#requirements)
-- In the IBM Cloud you can [connect your services to your Node-RED instance](https://cloud.ibm.com/docs/resources?topic=resources-connect_app).
-This saves you the copy and pasting of your API keys.
-- Increase your Node-RED instance's volume to 1GB to have enough storage for all your content.
+- If necessary increase your Node-RED instance's volume to 1GB to have enough space for all your content.
 - Use the [debug node](https://nodered.org/docs/user-guide/nodes#debug) to find potential errors step by step